mcpgovernance/mcp-profile-docs/source/extensions/dataParameters/index.rst

 952  type                         Type of term (from codelist)                                                                                   M                         1                CodeList                            DP_TypeCode
 953  usedInDataset                Flag to indicate whether the parameter is used in the dataset                                                  M                         1                Boolean
 953  vocabularyRelationship       Information about relationship between this term and term or terms from a vocabulary                           O                         N                Class                               DP_VocabularyRelationship
-954  localDefinition              Definition of the term if not available from a vocabulary service                                              O                         1                CharacterString                     FreeText
+954  localDefinition              Definition of the term if not related to a term from a vocabulary                                              O                         1                CharacterString                     FreeText
 ===  ===========================  =============================================================================================================  ========================  ===============  ==================================  ===============================

 .. include:: ../common_notes.rst